Rich result and schema markup, also referred to as structured data, go hand in hand. But, what are they and what do they do? Let’s break it down.

 If you’re not very familiar with coding or aren’t a very technical person, you can ask a developer to add the relevant markup for you.
-This way, you know that the code is being added to the correct place and in the correct way.
+This way, you know that the code is being added to the correct place, in the correct way.
 It would also save you time trying to learn how to do this yourself.

-Providing the developer with a list of what you would like to mark up (from the above), it would help them carry out the task a lot quicker.
+As a result of providing the developer with a list of what you would like to mark up (from the above), it would help them carry out the task a lot quicker.

 Do It Yourself